osisoft/AVEVA-Adapter/shared-content/health/failover-health.md

 PI Adapters produce various kinds of health data that can be egressed to different health endpoints.
 If an adapter has failover enabled, additional health information pertaining to failover is available.

-To egress health related data, you have to configure an adapter health endpoint first.
-See [Health endpoint configuration](xref:HealthEndpointConfiguration).
+To egress health-related data, you have to configure an adapter health endpoint first.
+For more information, see [Health endpoint configuration](xref:HealthEndpointConfiguration).

 ## Available health data